Laptop Tips

 For Disinfecting the Screen from Bacteria:

-If your screen is glass protected, we would also recommend you disinfect (from bacteria) it through sanitizer.
-The process is the same; spray or pour the sanitizer on a microfiber cloth to make it damp (not wet) and wipe it through the whole screen.
+If your screen is glass-protected, we recommend you disinfect it with sanitizer.
+The process is the same; spray or pour the sanitizer on a microfiber cloth to make it damp and wipe it through the whole screen.
 If your screen is non-glass protected, then disinfecting the display isn’t recommended at all.

 Harris Zahid